 Overall and Relative Effectiveness

-To date, findings from 6 published randomized controlled trials (RCTs; 5,6,10-13) support the effectiveness of WET.
+To date, findings from 8 published randomized controlled trials (RCTs; 5,8,12-17) support the effectiveness of WET.
 Patients who receive WET show significant reductions in PTSD symptoms, with large within-group effects observed in each of the studies.
-Moreover, most of those who receive WET no longer meet diagnostic criteria for PTSD after treatment (6,10) and maintain their treatment gains up to a year after treatment (4-6,10).
-Three RCT studies have found that WET was non-inferior to both Cognitive Processing Therapy (5, 10) and Prolonged Exposure Therapy (PE;13) in terms of PTSD symptom reduction, despite having more than half as many therapy sessions in the treatment protocol.
-Moreover, these studies found significantly lower dropout rates for WET compared to both CPT and PE.
-Studies examining moderators (e.g., severity of PTSD, comorbid psychiatric disorders, baseline depression, race, sex) of WET treatment outcome revealed no significant moderators of PTSD symptom change (3,14).
+Moreover, many of those who receive WET no longer meet diagnostic criteria for PTSD after treatment (8,12, 16) and maintain their treatment gains up to a year later (5,8,12,16).
+Three RCTs have demonstrated that WET is non-inferior to both Cognitive Processing Therapy (5,12) and Prolonged Exposure Therapy (PE;16) in terms of PTSD symptom reduction, despite having less than half as many therapy sessions in the treatment protocol.
+Moreover, in these studies, significantly fewer patients who received WET dropped out of treatment than patients who received CPT and PE.
+One study found WET outcomes to not be significantly different from outcomes for trauma-focused cognitive behavior therapy for adolescent participants (13), and another study found it to be superior to a treatment as usual condition for the treatment of PTSD symptoms and rehospitalization among service members who were admitted to a psychiatric unit for suicidal risk (17).
+Studies examining moderators (e.g., severity of PTSD, comorbid psychiatric disorders, baseline depression, race, sex) of WET treatment outcomes have revealed no significant moderators of PTSD symptom change (3,6,17).

 Back to Top